 7 § BOARD OF DIRECTORS

-The board of directors shall comprise no fewer than four and no more than ten directors.
+The board of directors shall comprise no fewer than four and no more than ten directors, with no deputy directors.

 8 § AUDITORS

 The company shall have at least one and no more than two auditors, with no more than two alternate auditors.
 An authorised public accountant or a registered firm of accountants shall be appointed as auditor and, where appropriate, alternate auditor.
 The auditor shall be appointed for a period until the end of the annual general meeting held during the first, second, third or fourth financial year following the election of the auditor.